MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 The **Add IDL MFC Method** wizard adds a method to an Interface Definition Library (IDL) interface defined in your Microsoft Framework Class (MFC) project.
 If the project contains a class associated with the interface, the wizard also adds the method to the class.

-To use the this wizard, you must be in an MFC Project, ActiveX project, or an ATL project that supports MFC.
+To use this wizard, you must be in an MFC Project, ActiveX project, or an ATL project that supports MFC.
 For example, if you have a Microsoft ActiveX control project, you can use the following procedure to add a method to an IDL interface in the solution.

 This wizard differs from the [Add Method](../../ide/adding-a-method-visual-cpp.md) wizard (which adds a method to an IDL interface) in the following ways: